maixnor/wu-quartz/content/Contemporary Problems of Economics.md

-### Environmental Destruction
+# Environmental Destruction
 - The Great Accelerations
-	- everything is growing expontially
+	- everything is growing exponentiell
 	- good as bad equally
 - great achievements in global quality of life
 - significant accelrators